Concert review. HERBIE HANCOCK at ÜBERJAZZ Festival 2012

 Sunday October 28, 2012 provided the closing act of the ÜBERJAZZ weekend, featuring the main attraction in an almost sold-out show, piano grandmaster and electronic crossover pioneer Herbie Hancock.
 With the charms of a young lad, the gentleman of 72 hosted his own performance both as pianist, witty professional show master and buy-one-musician-get-a-band-free bandleader.

-For some 90 minutes, Mr. Hancock showed off a few of his many sides as inventor, interpreter and performer.
+For some 90 minutes, Mr. Hancock presented a few of his many sides as inventor, interpreter and performer.
 Taking off with the 1966 Wayne Shorter composition Footprints, Hancock briefly displayed a hint of his enormous velocity and virtuosity, while for these ten minutes, he seemed to combine the styles and trademarks of, let’s say George Gershwin, Ravel, Count Basie and this Hancock guy…

 After another solo piano piece, he invited his band to enter the stage; this, however, was done rather quickly since the band consisted purely of samples of bass, drums, percussion and any other sound, you name it.

 The following titles then all featured electronics and any number of gadgets, including his notorious keytar, that portable combination of keyboard and guitar.
-(An instrument in my eyes unfortunately forever connected with rather special 80s rock music and bands like Modern Talking from Germany.)

 Merged with Hancock’s able hands, nonetheless, that instrument rather blew away the audience.
 Let’s not forget that this man was one of the Rhodes pioneers, a supporter of a number of funk bands and founder of the Headhunters, a band years ahead of its time.